 6. Twine into a fragrant napkin ring

-This one’s ideal for summertime dinners out in the garden, but it’s also nice in winter (remember rosemary is an excellent sunny windowsill indoor plant, too!)
-Clip fresh rosemary sprigs to about 9 inches in length, then wrap them around a napkin; either wind the ends together (the fresher the sprigs, the easier to wrap around the napkins) or use floral wire or rustic raffia or twine to secure the ends.
+This one's ideal for summertime dinners out in the garden.
+It's also nice in winter (remember rosemary is an excellent sunny windowsill indoor plant, too!)
+Clip fresh rosemary sprigs to about 9 inches in length, then wrap them around a napkin.
+Wind the ends together (the fresher the sprigs, the easier to wrap around the napkins.)
+Or use floral wire or rustic raffia or twine to secure the ends.
 Pretty!

 7. Make a garden-fresh smelling fabric spray

 For those who prefer a soft, natural scent, a rosemary-infused fabric spray does the trick.
-You can make fabric spray with rubbing alcohol, water, rosemary and lavender essential oils, and a few springs of fresh rosemary.
-You can spray it directly on fabrics but test a small, discreet spot first for colorfastness; if using as a laundry spray, spritz on a clean sock and place it inside the dryer.
+You can make fabric spray with rubbing alcohol, water, rosemary and lavender essential oils.
+Plus a few springs of fresh rosemary.
+You can spray it directly on fabrics but test a small, discreet spot first for colorfastness.
+If using as a laundry spray, spritz on a clean sock and place it inside the dryer.

 8. Lustrous Locks

 With so many beauty hacks and hair products, we have forgotten that nature has some pretty effective natural ingredients.
-Rosemary’s magic when it comes to hair as it can help darken grey strands and be useful in invigorating growth, too.
-Make an easy hair rinse by steeping 8 sprigs of rosemary and 2 cups of water in to a medium pot for about 30 minutes.
+Rosemary's magic when it comes to hair as it can help darken grey strands.
+It is useful in invigorating growth, too.
+Make an easy hair rinse by steeping 8 sprigs of rosemary and 2 cups of water in a medium pot.
+Do this for about 30 minutes.
 Remove from heat and let cool completely.
 Remove rosemary sprigs and transfer the rinse into a container.
 Shampoo and condition as usual, then finish with half a cup of hair rinse.
 Work into the strands and rinse well for no more than two minutes.